videolan/x265/doc/reST/cli.rst

 	followed by an optional star-search refinement.
 Full is an exhaustive search; an order of magnitude slower than all other searches but not much better than umh or star.
+SEA is similar to x264's ESA implementation and a speed optimization of full search.
-SEA is similar to FULL search; a three step motion search adopted from x264: DC calculation followed by ADS calculation followed by SAD of the passed motion vector candidates, hence faster than Full search.
+    It is a three step motion search where the DC calculation is followed by ADS calculation followed by SAD of the passed motion vector candidates.

 	0. dia
 	1. hex **(default)**